 Record management training

-To better understand your role in handling UCSD records, attend any of these training classes:
+To better understand your role in handling UCSD records, search for these training classes on UC Learning:

 - Basic Elements of Records Management: What are the "musts" in managing records?